acz1992/mjbeers_photography/README.md

 ### Stack

-This company website project uses React, TypeScript, and Vite to enhance development efficiency, ensure code reliability with strong typing, and optimize performance for a seamless user experience.
+This company website project uses React, TypeScript, Sanity Io Headless CMS and Vite to enhance development efficiency, ensure code reliability with strong typing, and optimize performance for a seamless user experience.

 ### Resources